DanWahlin/Observable-Store/README.md

     }
     ```

-1. Create a service (you can call it a store if you'd like) that extends ObservableStore<T>.
+1. Add a service (you can call it a store if you'd like) that extends ObservableStore<T>.
 Pass the interface or model class that represents the shape of your store data in for T.

     ``` typescript
     @Injectable()